hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 the pharmaceutical industry has wrought untold damage in its' years of economic supremacy, and while opioid pain relievers are unhelpful to a significant percentage of EDS patients they're beneficial to others.
-Living with EDS often means rejecting simplistic fixes that inadvertantly erase large swaths of our community.
+Living with EDS often means rejecting simplistic fixes that inadvertently erase large swaths of our community.

-Advocating that patients ignore all doctors' advice and instead rely solely on exercise, diet, and cannabis is equally reckless.
+Advocating that patients ignore all doctors' advice and instead rely solely upon exercise, diet, and cannabis is equally reckless.

 A few weeks ago, I saw a neurologist in hopes of finally diagnosing why standing